wp-plugins/contus-video-gallery/readme.txt

 == Other Notes ==

 = To Add video =
-1. Logon to Admin panel.
+1. Go to your WordPress Admin panel.
-2. Media -> WORDPRESS VIDEO GALLERY - > Add Video.
-3. Provide Youtube URL or Absolute path of the video (Eg.  Upload your videos to videos folder through FTP and provide the path as http://www.yourdomain.com/video/video.mp4).
+2. Click Video Gallery from left column >> All Videos >> Add Video.
+3. Add a new Video using anyone of the options(YouTube URL , Upload File, Custom URL, RTMP)
 4. Create and select the playlist from the Right column of the window to assign the video to the particular playlist.
-5. Provide the sort / order number next to playlist to play the video in order.

 = To change the global settings of the player =
-1. Logon to Admin panel.
+1. Go to your WordPress Admin panel.
-2. Look for Settings on the Left column and click Contus Gallery Settings Options.
+2. Click Video Gallery from left column >> Settings
-3. Change the settings as you wish.
+3. Change the Plugin / Player settings as you wish.
 4. You have options for Home page Recent,Popular,and Featured Videos enable,disable options with limit of rows and columns.

 = To Display Side Widgets of the Player Like Recent,Popular,and Featured Videos

-1) Logon to Admin Panel.
+1. Go to your WordPress Admin panel.
 2) Look for Apperance on the Left column and click Widgets Options.
 3) Drag and Drop the options what you want to show in the right side bar.